Ricardo-andradee/JPEGXE-Block-Compressing/README.md

 # Block-Based Compression of Event-Based Data Using Huffman and Arithmetic Coding

 ## Overview
 This repository presents a lossless coding solution for event-based vision data stored in JPEG XE’s `.xe` format.
-The proposed method introduces a binary transformation that restructures the `.xe` file into a block-based format (`.bxe`), where events are grouped in fixed-size blocks.
+The proposed method introduces a differencial encoding transformation that restructures the `.xe` file into a  (`.txt`), where events are grouped in fixed-size blocks.

 The main goal is to evaluate whether this block-based organization enables more efficient statistical compression when combined with standard lossless coders.

 The implementation includes:
-- A C++ encoder that converts `.xe` files into `.bxe` format, segmenting the event stream into blocks with a configurable number of events (default: 1024).
+- A C++ encoder that converts `.xe` files into `.txt`, segmenting the event stream into blocks with a configurable number of events (default: 1024).
 - Python modules that apply global lossless compression using:
   - **Huffman coding**, or
   - **Arithmetic coding**, both using concatenated block data.

 Although the block-based structure allows for independent compression per block, initial tests showed that generating a separate Huffman table for each block led to high overhead and reduced overall efficiency.
-Therefore, a global compression strategy was adopted, where all block contents are merged before coding.
-Still, the `.bxe` format preserves block boundaries, supporting potential block-wise compression and parallelism in future implementations.
+Therefore, a global compression strategy was adopted.
 This work is part of an academic study related to JPEG XE standardization and is intended to support further experimentation and extension.

 ## Reference JPEG XE Repository